openstack-archive/sahara-image-elements/diskimage-create/README.rst

 By default the all plugin are targeted, all images will be built.
 The '-p' option can be used to select plugin (vanilla, spark, cloudera, storm, mapr, ambari, or plain).
-The '-i' option can be used to select image type (ubuntu, fedora, centos, or centos7).
+The '-i' option can be used to select image type (ubuntu, fedora, or centos7).
 The '-v' option can be used to select hadoop version.

 For users: